-As of June 30, 2008, our working capital position was \$3,373,716, the primary components of which were cash and cash equivalents, accounts receivable, inventory, prepaid expenses, deposits, and income taxes receivable.
+As of September 30, 2008, our working capital position was \$2,411,136 the primary components of which were cash and cash equivalents, accounts receivable, inventory, prepaid expenses, deposits, and income taxes receivable.
 Our working capital balance was partially offset by accounts payable, accrued employee compensation, and other accrued expenses.
 As of December 31, 2007, our working capital balance was \$5,933,822, the primary components of which were cash and cash equivalents, income taxes receivable, prepaid expenses, and deposits.
 We expect to continue to fund our operations from our working capital balance.

-In the July 2008, we implemented a number of cost reduction initiatives, including the delay of certain research and development projects, reduction in travel and meeting attendance for all personnel, continued reduction in investor relations activities, decreases in the base salary of most of our employees and all of our executive officers, and a reduction in our workforce which includes the re-alignment of our sales force from seven full time sales directors to three.
+In July 2008, we implemented a number of cost reduction initiatives, including the delay of certain research and development projects, reduction in travel and meeting attendance for all personnel, continued reduction in investor relations activities, decreases in the base salary of most of our employees and all of our executive officers, and a reduction in our workforce which includes the re-alignment of our sales force from seven full time sales directors to three.
 We have also delayed the hiring of new personnel to fill previously vacated positions.
-We believe that implementing such changes to our business plan will allow us to extend our existing cash balances into the middle of 2009, without significantly impacting our short-term commercialization efforts.
+We believe that implementing such changes to our business plan allowed us to extend our existing cash balances through the first quarter of 2009.